LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

     flag = 1
 ```

-I didn't include curly brackets as what ever syntax style the group chooses would determine it.
+I didn't include curly brackets as what ever coding style is choosen would determine it.

 This rule aims for more clarity.
 It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.